Li-Tong-621/DMID/README.md

 ## 🚀 News

-- The first version of the manuscript and the code were finished in 2023.5.
+- 2023.5 The first version of the manuscript and the code were finished.

 - 2024.5.10 our paper has been accepted by TPAMI! :tada:

-- 2024.6.4 the code and the tools are all released! :confetti_ball:
+- 2024.6.4 the code and the tools are all supplemented! :confetti_ball:

 ## ⏳ Todo lists